-- The use of cleaning products (hand sanitizer, disinfectants) constitutes an administrative control measure that is in place to mitigate risk in court environments. - The use of disinfectant cleaners in the workplace is intended for personal workstations and other personal, hard surface items where enhanced cleaning is not occurring/not possible. - As noted above, these products are available in: - Office areas for use by employees for cleaning of workspaces (in programs areas and the courtroom) and shared or common touchpoints (filing systems, photocopiers, etc.). - Courtrooms to support counsel in cleaning tables and podiums/lecterns.
+- The use of cleaning products (hand sanitizer, disinfectants) constitutes an administrative control measure that is in place to mitigate risk in court environments. - The use of disinfectant cleaners in the workplace is intended for personal workstations and other personal, hard surface items where enhanced cleaning is not occurring/not possible. - As noted above, these products are available in: - Office areas and courtrooms for use by staff for cleaning of workspaces (in programs areas and the courtroom) and shared or common touchpoints (filing systems, photocopiers, etc.).